MatasKa/GMD1-Top-Down-Game/Blog posts/Blog #1: Roll-a-ball.md

 ## **Personal changes**

 #### **Level expansion**
 I Changed the background to a solid color, and also imported two asset bundles.
-Some assets were used to exapnd (4 times bigger than the orgonal roll-a-ball level) and enhance the level a bit.
+Some assets were used to expand (4 times bigger than the original roll-a-ball level) and enhance the level a bit.
 I used one of the assets to change the enemie's mesh into this ring-like shape, and made it rotate along a local axis so that it looks like it is rolling.
 I also used some imported assets to make the walls/obstacles of the level (the modular construction kit asset), and used some textures from the other asset to give the collectable, the enemies and the player a new look.

 The level from the top looks like this:
 ![RollaBallGif](../Images%20and%20GIFs/RollaBallLevel.png)